Desire2K17/Moonlight/README.md

 lol

 2157 I know you're reading this, you said you'd take "legal action", lmao.
 Tf they gonna do?
 It's a csgo cheat. lol.
 Nice blank threats.
 Your cheat is utter shit.
 Stop selling this shit osiris paste with an open source vac bypass.

+ Credits to: https://github.com/notgoodusename/OsirisAndExtra 2157 ripped your source and just paid people to add shit.